ekzhang/graphon/README.md

 - `Delete`: Delete a node or edge.
 - `Aggregate`: Compute aggregations, grouping by one or more columns.
 - `GroupAggregate`: Compute aggregations, where result table is already ordered into groups.

+There needs to be particular attention paid to graph algorithms to implement certain kinds of path queries efficiently, especially those that traverse paths or trails.
+We'll add new types of backend operations as Graphon's query language increases in expressivity.